Procedural Design Systems: How Sailop Generates Infinite Palettes

 }

 The secondary color uses color theory.
-Sailop generates either a complementary (180 degrees opposite) or split-complementary (150-210 degrees) hue:
+Sailop generates either a complementary (180 degrees) or split-complementary (150-210 degrees) hue:

 function generateSecondary(primaryHue: number, rng: () => number) {